laravel-enso/VueComponents/README.md

 The `VueSelect.vue` takes the following parameters:

 - `source` - string, only for server-side.
-The route suffix for your controller, getOptionList will be added under the hood. | (required for server-side operation)
+The route suffix for your controller, selectOptions will be added under the hood. | (required for server-side operation)
 - `options` - object, only where you don't need server-side.
 Is usually an Object built with the `buildSelectList` method from the `SelectListBuilder` trait | (required for non server-side operaiton)
 - `name` - string, the name of the input | (optional)
 - `multiple` - boolean, flag for operation as multi-select | default false | (optional)